slawqo/kaplonskipl/content/about.md

 and a Master's degree from _software engineering_ in 2013.

 ## Work
-Since novemer 2010 I work for [OVH](https://ovh.pl).
+Since novemer 2010 I worked for [OVH](https://ovh.pl).
 I started as technical expert at 1st line technical support.
-After few years I moved to R&D team and I started my journey as a devops engineer in [Public Cloud](https://www.ovh.co.uk/public-cloud/instances/) R&D team where I first time heard about [OpenStack](https://openstack.org).
+After few years I moved to R&D team and I started my journey as a software and devops engineer in [Public Cloud](https://www.ovh.co.uk/public-cloud/instances/) R&D team where I first time heard about [OpenStack](https://openstack.org).

-In OVH I was working on first OpenStack based Runabove and later also their Public Cloud offers.
+In OVH I was working on first OpenStack based cloud offer called Runabove, and later also their Public Cloud offers.
 I was working with puppet modules to prepare deployment system as well as python's code to fix bugs which we found in OpenStack code or to add some features which we needed in those days.

-Later, in 2018 I joined to Red Hat to work as a developer of OpenStack Neutron project.
+Later, in 2018 I joined Red Hat to work as a developer of OpenStack Neutron project.
 In Red Hat I am working on maintaining and developing new features in upstream OpenStack Neutron project as well as on Red Hat's product based on OpenStack,